dedis/cothority/omniledger/README.md

 * _StateChange_ is calculated at the leader and verified by every node.
 It contains the new key/contractID/value triplets to create/update/delete.

-A block in omniledger contains zero or more OmniLedgerTransactions.
+A block in OmniLedger contains zero or more OmniLedgerTransactions.
 Every one of these transactions can be valid or not and will be marked as such by the leader.
 Every node has to verify whether it accepts or refuses the decisions made by the leader.